sheenasalwan/sheenasalwan/README.md

 ### Hi there 👋

-I am a Graduate in Master of Data Science - Computational Linguistic at the University of British Columbia (UBC).

 - 😄 Pronouns: she/her
 - 📫 How to reach me: sheena.salwan@gmail.com
 - 🌱 I’m currently learning data science, specialized in natural language processing